livepeer/studio/packages/api/src/schema/README.md

 # Studio API Schema

-Our API schema is generated from the 2 YAML files in this repository:
+Our API schema is generated from the 3 YAML files in this repository:

-- `api-schema.yaml` - the schema file for our public API
+- `api-schema.yaml` - The schema file for our public API.
+This is the base and used by the code and docs/SDKs
+- `ai-api-schema.yaml` - The schema for the AI Gateway APIs.
+This is also used by code and docs/SDKs, but is kept separate since it's pulled from `livepeer/ai-worker`.
-- `db-schema.yaml` - the schema file for internal fields we use in our code
+- `db-schema.yaml` - The schema file for internal fields we use in our code.
+  This is used by the code, but not for docs/SDK generation since it contains internal abstractions.

-These 2 files are deep merged on a key-by-key basis to generate the final schema file, with `api-schema.yaml` going first (so `db-schema` can override values).
+These files are deep merged on a key-by-key basis to generate the final schema file, in the order specified above (the later can override the previous ones).
-It is recursive, so if you want to set only 1 key in a nested object you can set only that and all the other fields in the objects will be left intact.
+It is recursive, so if you want to set only 1 key in a nested object you can specify only the nested field and all the other fields in the objects path will be left intact.

 e.g. `{a:{b:{c:d:"hello"}}}` will set only the `d` field in the `c` nested obj.